0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

+- Realize that this might be another story from the other half the album (a different narrator and lover)
+	- Mainly the big change is the amount of drug use that has came up
+	- Different dynamic
-- Notes that the 2nd part is not included because it is purely instrumental
+- Note that the 2nd part is not included because it is purely instrumental

 ### Part 1: “Terminal Lucidity”